Landeskog, Grubauer lead Avalanche to 2-1 win over Canadiens

 Trailing 1-0 early in the second, Colorado capitalized on a mistake by Price.
 He tried to play the puck to the side had it intercepted by MacKinnon, who dished it over to Rantanen for the goal.

-Gallagher broke Montreal's eight-game drought on the power play with a tip-in following a blast from Jeff Petry at 5:43 of the first period.
+With two goals and three assists, Colorado's top line of Landeskog, MacKinnon and Rantanen have now amassed a combined 155 points.
+Asked if that unit proved difficult to contain, Julien pointed out that one of their scores was off a turnover and the other a disputed goal.

-Really, though, the opening period was the Price Show.
-He stopped Matt Calvert down low with his stick and later thwarted Matt Nieto's backhand attempt with his glove.
-Price had a little fortune, too, as a shot from Alexander Kerfoot hit off the left post, rolled across the goal crease and Price reached around to swat it away.
+"I don't think they burned us," Julien said.
+"If anything, our guys played well against them."

-NOTES: Claude Julien coached his 300th game with Montreal. ...
-Canadiens LW Charles Hudon was back in the lineup after not dressing in the last nine games. ...
+NOTES: Canadiens LW Charles Hudon was back in the lineup after not dressing in the last nine games. ...
 Avs D Nikita Zadorov left with a lower-body injury.

 UP NEXT